 The District of Columbia has historically opined that the Compensation Review Board should provide a liberal interpretation of the Workers’ Compensation Act.
 However, liberal interpretation does not relieve the Compensation Review Board of following the plain language and meaning of the law.
 Accordingly, the Compensation Review Board opined that the plain language and meaning of D.C.
 Code § 32-1505(b) is there was intended to be an aggregate 500-week cap of benefits paid between both temporary total disability benefits and “non-scheduled” permanent partial disability benefits.

-Written by associate Marleigh Davis.
+Written by associate Marleigh Severe.